Yisroel Dovid Weiss: Visit to Iran, and stance on Mahmoud Ahmadinejad

+Weiss's activities during the 2023 Israel–Hamas conflict

+Following the Hamas incursion into southern Israel on October 7, 2023, and the subsequent Israeli offensive in Gaza, Weiss and his Neturei Karta colleagues have been active in advocating for Palestinians in Gaza, speaking on various media and joining in marches and demonstrations such as a pro-Palestinian march in New York City on 17 November 2023.
+In early December 2023 Weiss and his Neturei Karta contingent journeyed to South Africa to attend the Fifth Global Convention of Solidarity with Palestine, a convention which received criticism because of the attendance of Hamas representatives.
+On 12 February 2025, Weiss was harassed by supporters from the Zionist organization, Betar.

 Weiss's reaction to critics

 Weiss asserted that the Jewish world had misunderstood the actions of Neturei Karta.
 He said the organization did not appear at the conference to deny the Holocaust, but to draw a distinction between Zionists and Jews.
 Weiss stated that he believed Ahmadinejad is not an enemy of the Jews, but is a "God-fearing man [who] respects the Jewish people, and he protects them in Iran".